ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 By default all messages till LOG_LEVEL_DEBUG are enabled.
 If you want to enable Trace and Info level messages, then set `MBED_CONF_MAX_LOG_LEVEL` accordingly.

-Log messages are buffered in circular buffer and you can configure buffer size by setting `MBED_CONF_LOG_MAX_BUFFER_SIZE` config parameter.
-Default is 1024 bytes.

 All logging API's are ISR safe.

 ### Debug Log Levels